sxlijin/sxlijin.github.io/resume.md

 #### [Check](https://trunk.io/products/check) \| Senior Software Engineer \|  IC, July 2021 - Feb 2023 \| Services TL, Mar 2023 - current

-* Proposed, designed, and led a team of 3 to build a [web-only experience for Check](https://docs.trunk.io/check/get-started) (both an onboarding flow and SaaS offerings)
+* Proposed, designed, and led a team of 3 to build a [web experience for Check](https://docs.trunk.io/check/get-started) (both a web-only onboarding flow and SaaS offerings)
 * Proposed and built vulnerability scanning into Check, enabling it to compete with security products such as Snyk
-* Helped grow Check from <1K users to 80K+ users by focusing on product-led growth
+* Helped grow Check from <1K users to 90K+ users by focusing on product-led growth

 ### Google \| Sept 2017 - June 2021